freeflowuniverse/info_freeflow_nation/wiki/collaboration/success/manage_meetings.md

 # Manage Meetings

-meetings need to be actively managed.
+Meetings need to be actively managed.

-- as few as possible meetings
+- as few as possible
 - keep them short
 - PREPARE THE MEETING
 - DO NOT MEET/DISCUSS if there is no doc/issue on wiki/github or circles